tobedefinedsoon/Anatomie_UNIL/docs/DEVELOPMENT.md

-# Claude.md - Development Guide for Anatomie UNIL
+# Development Guide - Anatomie UNIL

 ## Project Overview
 Anatomie UNIL is an iOS educational quiz app for medical students studying human anatomy at UNIL (University of Lausanne).
 The app has been migrated from Xamarin.iOS (C#) to SwiftUI.